kiritofeng/mangopi/readme.md

 ## Version Support

-Support is maintained on Python 2.7, 3.3, and 3.4.
+Support is maintained on Python 2.7, 3.5.

 ## Testing